mohabelel/Front-mentor-challenge-01/README.md

 ### What I learned

-How to use Figma and get the styles I needed professionally, saving a lot of time and gaining some experience in this kind of work .
+I learned how to use Figma and get the styles I needed professionally, saving time and gaining experience in this kind of work.

 ### Continued development

- i want to continue focusing on animation, how to make a professioinal responive designs.
+ I want to continue focusing on animation, and how to make a professional responsive design.